GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: The CNN method

 Finally, following steps 1--4 above, we simulate 220\,000 mock galaxies.
 We split this sample into the {\it training data}, to which we assign 200\,000 mock galaxies, and the {\it test data}, made of the residual 20\,000 simulated galaxies.
-In Fig. \ref{fig:simulation} we show some of the mock galaxies together with their original background images.
-There are clearly isolated cases with empty background, and cases with close systems of different sizes, shapes and colors.
-Here we remark that, according to the procedure above, the PSFs of the simulated galaxies does not match the ones of the background cutouts, but is randomly selected from the ``PSF sample".
+In Fig. \ref{fig:simulation} we show some mock galaxies and their original background images.
+There are clearly isolated cases with empty backgrounds, and cases with close systems of different sizes, shapes and colors.
+Here we remark that, according to the procedures above, the PSFs of the simulated galaxies do not match the ones of the background cutouts, but are randomly selected from the ``PSF sample".
 However, we do not expect this to affect the final results, as the CNNs focus only on the model of the central galaxy.
-However, this is a refinement that we will implement in future analyses, {when the GaLNets will implement a self-made PSF model}.
+However, this is a refinement that we will implement in future analyses when the GaLNets will implement a self-made PSF model.